asvd/jailed/README.md

 - Perform heavy calculations in a separate thread *[Demo](https://asvd.github.io/jailed/demos/web/circle/)*

-- Delegate to a 3rd-party code the precise set of methods to harmlessly operate on the part of your application *[Demo](https://asvd.github.io/jailed/demos/web/banner/)*
+- Delegate to a 3rd-party code the precise set of functions to harmlessly operate on the part of your application *[Demo](https://asvd.github.io/jailed/demos/web/banner/)*

 - Safely execute user-submitted code *[Demo](https://asvd.github.io/jailed/demos/web/console/)*

-- Export the particular set of functions (in both directions) and call them from the opposite site (without a need for manual messaging) thus building any custom API and set of permissions.
+- Export the particular set of functions in both directions, and invoke those at the opposite site (without a need for manual messaging) thus building any custom API and set of permissions.

 For instance: